rajatjc/name-sorter/README.md

    - David Johnson
    - John Smith

-The `sortNames` function follows this logic to sort the names based on the specified criteria.
+The `SortNames` function follows this logic to sort the names based on the specified criteria.

 ### `NameComparator` Class

-The `NameComparator` class is a custom comparator that implements the `Comparator<List<String>>` interface.
+The `NameComparator` class is a custom comparator that implements the `IComparer<List<string>>` interface.
 It is used to compare two lists of name components based on specific criteria.

 #### Sorting Logic

-The `compare` method in the `NameComparator` class follows the following sorting logic:
+The `Compare` method in the `NameComparator` class follows the following sorting logic:

 1. Find the minimum length between the two name lists.
 This determines the maximum index to iterate over the name components.

 2. Compare the name components at each index of the lists:
-    - The `compareTo` method is used to compare the name components lexicographically, considering the ASCII values of characters.
+    - The `CompareTo` method is used to compare the name components lexicographically, considering the ASCII values of characters.
     - If the name components at the current index are not equal (result != 0), the comparison result is returned.

 3. If all the common name components are equal, compare the remaining name components based on their lengths:
-    - The `Integer.compare` method is used to compare the sizes of the name lists.
+    - The `Count` property is used to compare the sizes of the name lists.
     - A negative value is returned if the first name list is smaller, a positive value if the second name list is smaller, and 0 if they have the same size.

 #### Example